WhatsTheDeetz/kip/KIP0/KIP-0.md

 * **`author`** A list of author names (or usernames if anonymous), along with e-mail addresses or another way to contact them.

-* **`type`** There's two types of proposals.
+* **`type`** There's two types of proposals:

-    * `standard` Used for proposals that specify something that will last a long time, like this proposal.
-People might need to build on it or rely on it for a while.
-These can be changed and stuff.
+    * `standard` Something that will last a while, like this proposal (hopefully).
-    * `act` Used for propsals that happen all at once.
-Once they're done, they're done.
+    * `act` Something that happens all at once.
+Once it's done, it's done.

 * **`status`** Proposals have a status to let people know if what they are reading is a final thing, or just a draft.

-   * `pre-draft` It's not even a draft.
-This is used for when a proposal is being talked about and revised on a public forum, before it gets submitted as a pull request.
+   * `pre-draft` Not even a draft!
+For when a proposal is being discussed on forum, before it gets submitted as a pull request.
    * `draft` The proposal has been merged into the KIP repository.
 It will get review and then, if it's good, it can continue.
    * `final` The proposal has gotten a review from Sophons, who recommended what to do with it, and tokenholders did not object.
 The proposal is now final.